 Neglect is also a form of abuse.
 Neglect includes not being provided with enough food, or the right kind of food - or not being taken proper care of.
-Leaving an individual without help to wash or change dirty or wet clothes, not getting them to a doctor when they need one, or not making sure the person has the right medicines all count as neglect.
+Leaving an individual without help to wash or change dirty or wet clothes, not getting them to a doctor when they need one, or not making sure the person has the right medicines all are defines as acts of neglect.